ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 The flag `--rm` makes docker delete the local container when you exit.

-It will give you a python prompt.
+It will give you a Python prompt.

 ::::::::::::::::::::::::::::::::::::: challenge

-### Test that python package is there
+### Test that Python package is there

 Read from the [emoji package documentation](https://pypi.org/project/emoji/) how to use it and test that it works as expected.